Public Events Series: The Art of Flourishing: Conversations on Disability

-Erik Parens, senior research scholar at The Hastings Center, director of the Center’s Initiative in Bioethics and the Humanities, and author of Shaping Our Selves: Technology, Flourishing, and a Habit of Thinking, will introduce the event.
+Erik Parens is director of The Hastings Center’s Initiative in Bioethics and the Humanities, co-editor with Adrienne Asch of Prenatal Testing and Disability Rights, and author of Shaping Our Selves: Technology, Flourishing, and a Habit of Thinking.

-Rosemarie Garland-Thomson, professor of English and bioethics at Emory University and co-editor of About Us: Essays from the New York Times about Disability by People with Disabilities, a new book based on The New York Times’s pioneering series, will moderate the conversation among the panelists.
+Rosemarie Garland-Thomson is a professor emerita of English and bioethics at Emory University and a senior advisor and fellow at The Hastings Center.
+She is co-editor of About Us: Essays from the Disabilities Series of the New York Times (2019), a book based on The New York Times’s pioneering series.